cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

 }
 ```

 Any of those settings can be overridden in the test task's closure.
-This is comes in handy if you have multiple test tasks.
+This comes in handy if you have multiple test tasks.

 ```groovy
 task unitTest(type: Test) {